 Introduction

 Twitter is a popular social media platform that allows users to share short messages, called "tweets," with each other.
 It is a rich source of data for researchers, journalists, and marketers, who often want to collect and analyze tweets for a variety of purposes.
+Also, its advanced search mechanism makes things easier.

 In this guide, we will use Scrapy, a popular Python web scraping framework, to scrape Twitter and extract tweets from user profiles and search results.
 We will cover the following topics: